Roblox/creator-docs/content/en-us/scripting/scheduler.md

 #### task.delay

-`Library.task.delay()` takes a thread or function and schedules it for resumption after the given amount of time elapses on the next `Class.RunService.PostSimulation|PostSimulation` step.
+`Library.task.delay()` takes a thread or function and schedules it for resumption after the given amount of time elapses on the next `Class.RunService.Heartbeat|Heartbeat` step.
 The thread resumes with built-in error handling and support for other engine features.
 Any additional arguments are passed to the thread or function resuming.

 Since the actual delay time may vary, the following code sample illustrates how you can calculate it by passing the current time as an argument: